k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 * **Non-Studio** namespaces, such as UAT, SIT, pre-production and production, require a cluster of several Fabric PODs, using K8S auto-scale capabilities.

-  On the other hand, PODs or resources which required for Studio namespace, might not be needed here: for non-studio case, it is recommended to use manages services (buckets / blob-storage for massive storage; managed DBs like managed Postgres or managed Cassandra; Managed Kafka rather than running it on Fabric POD).
+  On the other hand, PODs or resources that are required for Studio namespace, might not be needed here: for a non-studio case, it is recommended to use managed services (buckets / blob-storage for a massive storage; managed DBs like managed Postgres or managed Cassandra; managed Kafka rather than running it on Fabric POD).